scala/improvement-proposals/content/flexible-varargs.md

 ### Constucting Sequences

-The second scenarios that this streamlines is constructing `Seq`s and other collections.
+The second scenario that this streamlines is constructing `Seq`s and other collections.
 For example, a common scenario is constructing a collection from values: